GaryAB/Solax-Power-Meter/readme.md

 ![](/Pictures/Set_to.jpg)

-Meter7.8.py adds a control panel to alter app settings and change the operation of the inverter.
+Meter7.8.py adds a control panel to alter app settings and control the functions of the inverter.

 ![](/Pictures/Control.jpg)